 For economic sustainability services infrastructure is an important consideration.
 The Village is served with electricity that is mainly distributed by overhead power cables and these impact on the open views.
-In new development they should be laid underground; there is no natural gas distribution network so consideration should be given to LPG storage in new development.
+In new development they should be laid underground; there is no natural gas distribution network so consideration should be given to LPG (liquid petroleum gas) storage in new development.
 Water supply within the Village core is via underground pipework but in other areas is drawn from wells and springs thereby influencing siting.
-Superfast Broadband is programmed to be rolled out to the central Village area and will influence the design of home offices.
+Superfast Broadband is programmed to be rolled out to the central Village area and will influence the design and use of home offices.
 Mobile telephone reception is improving in some areas of the Village according to topography.
-The absence of good public transport requires the motorcar to become a major influence on design.
+The absence of good public transport requires use of the motorcar which then becomes a major influence on design.